 When a divorce is not overly contentious, the divorcing couple is often able to work out a parenting agreement outside of court for their child or children.

 This agreement covers such things as custody and visitation, holiday visits, transportation, childcare and education, medical decisions and more.

 At Galbraith Family Law our lawyers are highly experienced in creating parenting agreements that satisfy both parties and that ensures that all important details are covered.

 To learn much more about how we can help you get a comprehensive and highly effecting parenting agreement, call (705) 302-1102 (Barrie) or (289) 802-2433 (Newmarket) or click here to schedule a consultation.

 What You Need to Know About a Parenting Agreement

 The agreement can be as detailed or simple as you and the other parent would like it to be.
-Basic information that is typically included in the agreement include custody and visitation schedule, along with alternating holidays it that is being done, financial responsibilities other than child support, transportation, medical decisions, educational decisions and any other life decisions that one or both of the parents deem important.
+It typically includes basic information such as custody and visitation schedule, along with alternating holidays, financial responsibilities other than child support, transportation, medical decisions, educational decisions and any other life decisions that one or both of the parents deem important.

-If you and the co-parent have conflicts over parts of the agreement or you just want to make sure everything is spelled out correctly, a skilled lawyer from Galbraith Family Law can help.
+If you and the co-parent have conflicts over parts of the agreement or you just want to make sure to spell everything out correctly, a skilled lawyer from Galbraith Family Law can help.

 We can help you work on a parenting plan to enter as part of your divorce agreement.
-Our decades of experience ensure you won’t leave out any important details, and we’ll fight for your rights as a parent.
+Our decades of experience ensure you won’t leave out any important details.
+We’ll fight for your rights as a parent.

 What is Typically Covered in a Parenting Agreement?